akrenner/NOAA-LCI/Manual.md

 #### Manual notes (no iPad)
 Make a PDF from the hand-written notes.
 You can use a scanner to PDF.
 If you have an iPhone, you can photograph all the pages.
 To make a PDF, select the relevant images -> share -> print -> share (and email it to yourself).
 The resultant PDF will be huge -- reduce its size by opening it in Acrobat and File -> Reduce File Size.
 Name the resultant file YYYY-MM.pdf (using year and month of the survey) and upload to the workspace.

+### Notes on iPad
+Use the < > buttons at the bottom of the screen to navigate to the first station of the survey.
+Comparing times with CTD-times, fill-in cast# for each CTD cast.
+When done, press "email notes table" and email a copy of the attached table to self.
+Check your email and copy the attached csv file to *~/GISdata/LCI/*, replacing any previous copy there.
+Then run I-ctd_uneditedHexFiles.R.
+Correct any errors that may be detected (usually bad file names).
+When finished, upload a copy of the edited hex files to the Workspace.

 #### Run a small example dataset
 A smaller and faster workflow than *runAll.R* , only plotting the most recent survey (or a user-chosen survey) is under development.